sttp/Specification/Sections/Overview.md

 ##### Metadata Refresh

-* Wire Format
+* Wire Format: Binary
   * Includes current metadata version number

 ##### Subscribe

-* Wire Format
+* Wire Format: Binary
   * Includes metadata expression and/or individual Guids for desired data-points

+##### Unsubscribe

+  * Wire Format: Binary

+##### NoOp

+No operation keep-alive ping.
+It is possible for the command channel to remain quiet for some time if most data is being transmitted over the data channel, this command allows a periodic test of client connectivity.

+* Wire Format: Binary

 #### Responses

 Responses are sent over a designated channel based on the nature of the response.

-> :information_source: For the table below, when a response is destined for the data channel, it should be understood that a connection can be established where both the command and data channel use the same TCP connection.

 | Code | Response | Source | Channel | Description |
 |:----:|----------|:------:|:-------:|-------------|